 115n Off Works Road, Hollingwood, Chesterfield All roads lead somewhere, and the one seen on the previous page is no exception to this rule.
-At the other end of the road that leads through the derelict land formerly occupied by Staveley Works (think 'Stanton & Staveley') are three further 8 m tubular steel columns supporting Thorn Alpha 1 90 W SOX lanterns.
+At the other end of the road that leads through the derelict land formerly occupied by Staveley Works (think 'Stanton & Staveley') are three further 8 m tubular steel columns supporting Thorn Alpha 1 90 Watt SOX lanterns.
 Unlike the immaculate examples seen previously, these three lanterns are in slightly poorer condition overall, with one of the examples displaying a prominent water ingress issue.

 The first column from Works Road is located adjacent The Clocktower Business Centre; more on the next page.